sufianadnan/ML-Model-Selection/readme.md

-# Lab 5: Model Selection and Evaluation
+# Malware Machine Learning Model Selection and Evaluation

-This repository contains the code and documentation for completing Lab 5 of the Advanced Data Analysis course at Seneca College.
-In this lab, we focus on model selection and evaluation using cross-validation and apply machine learning techniques to classify malware and benignware samples.
+In this project, we focus on model selection and evaluation using cross-validation and apply machine learning techniques to classify malware and benignware samples.

-## Lab Overview
+## Project Overview

-Lab 5 involves several tasks, each of which contributes to the overall goal of selecting the best model for classification and evaluating its performance.
-The key tasks in this lab include:
+This Project involves several tasks, each of which contributes to the overall goal of selecting the best model for classification and evaluating its performance.
+The key tasks in this project include:

 1. **Task 1: Split the Dataset**
    - Randomly select 30 malware samples and 30 benign samples from the dataset.